-The Operations Department is broken down into Quality Operational Management, Adoptions, Licensing, and Placements.
+The Operations Department is composed of Quality Operations Management, Adoptions, Licensing, and Placements.
 Each unit acts to guide the care children and families receive directly or indirectly.
 Each unit has a set of checks and balances which optimize best practices for clients within the PSF catchment area.

-Quality Operational Management - PSF utilizes Directors of Quality Operations for Circuits 3 & 8 to oversee quality review activities, enforces practice in line with the Safety Methodology Practice Model with the following methods including, but not limited to:
+Quality Operations Management - PSF utilizes Directors of Quality Operations for Circuits 3 & 8 to oversee quality review activities, enforces practice in line with Florida's Child Welfare Practice Model with the following methods including, but not limited to:

-- o Case Transfers and Assignments - o Quality Control Compliance Coordination - o Maintaining, Tracking & Reviewing Key Data Indicators - o Provide Oversight for Permanency Roundtables - o Facilitate Crisis Support Team Meetings - o Initiate Family Team Conference Preparation Staffings - o Schedule and Facilitate Permanency Meetings - o Schedule and Facilitate Safety Review Meetings - o Schedule and Facilitate New Abuse Report Staffings - Schedule and Facilitate Ludwig Staffings - o Schedule and Facilitate Quality Team Management Meetings (QTM) - o Schedule and Facilitate Scorecard Meetings - o Secondary Assignment for Case Management Agencies
+- Case Transfers and Assignments

+- o Quality Control Compliance Coordination

+- o Maintaining, Tracking & Reviewing Key Data Indicators

+- Provide Oversight for Permanency Roundtables - o Facilitate Crisis Support Team Meetings - o Initiate Family Team Conference Preparation Staffings - Schedule and Facilitate Permanency Meetings - o Schedule and Facilitate Safety Review Meetings - o Schedule and Facilitate New Abuse Report Staffings - o Schedule and Facilitate New Baby Staffings - o Schedule and Facilitate Quality Team Management Meetings (QTM) - o Schedule and Facilitate Scorecard Meetings - Secondary Assignment for Case Management Agencies

 Adoptions - Partnership for Strong Families' Adoption Program strives for child-centered best practices and timely permanency for children through adoption.
-The adoption unit will function under the Operations Department for the current fiscal year.
-The unit is responsible for overseeing the recruitment, the process and finalization of children with a goal of adoption.
-It is during this process that match decisions are made and separation of siblings issues addressed in effort to promote the best interests of the children available for adoption, and also cases are reviewed by the Adoption Applicant Review Committee if required by law or presenting challenging issues.
+The adoption unit functions under the Operations Department and is responsible for overseeing the recruitment, the process and finalization of children with a goal of adoption.
+It is during this process that match decisions are made and separation of siblings' issues are addressed in an effort to promote the best interests of the children available for adoption.
+Additionally, cases are reviewed by the Adoption Applicant Review Committee if required by law or presenting challenging issues.

-Post-Adoption Support - Partnership for Strong Families provides post-adoption support to families with a dedicated full-time position with functions including providing information and referrals for post-adoption services in the community or among PSF's network of providers, maintaining data relating to post-adoption service needs in our Circuits, tracking and monitoring adoption disruptions, maintaining communication and support to families by way of continuous outreach through quarterly newsletters and social media.
+Post-Adoption Support - PSF provides post-adoption support to families with a dedicated full-time position with functions including providing information and referrals for post-adoption services in the community or among PSF's network of providers, maintaining data relating to post-adoption service needs in our Circuits, tracking and monitoring adoption disruptions, maintaining communication and support to families by way of continuous outreach through quarterly newsletters and social media.
 PSF's post-adoption liaison also sees to the fulfillment of Department initiatives such as the one-year post-adoption communication requirement.

 Licensing - Partner Families are licensed through PSF after successful completion of the PRIDE curriculum and an approved home study.
 PSF Licensing oversees local Quality Parenting Initiative (QPI) Meetings to address local concerns and build a bridge between Partner Families and stakeholders to include breakout sessions with Children's Legal Services (CLS), other licensing providers and Case Management Agencies.
 QPI serves as an opportunity to keep Partner Families up to date on guidelines and to discuss normalcy activities.
-PSF Licensing will continue to partner with Community Relations Management to guide recruitment efforts.
-The unit also employs the use of a Partner Family Advocate who acts as a liaison for Partner Families and various departments within

-PSF to ensure families are supported, children's needs are met, communication remains strong, and that support is available to Partner Families new and old at any time.
+PSF Licensing will continue to collaborate with Community Relations Management to assist with recruitment efforts.
+The unit also employs the use of a Partner Family Advocate who acts as a liaison for Partner Families and various departments within PSF to ensure families are supported, children's needs are met, communication remains strong, and that support is available to Partner Families new and old at any time.
 PSF Licensing also documents, tracks, and follows up on any Corrective Action Plans and Support Plans in place for PSF licensed Partner Families.

-PSF also employs the use of DocVault (an electronic imaging system) to allow for a comprehensive view of each Partner Family.
-From the time an inquiry is made, a Partner Family file is created in DocVault which stores the documents associated with their family to include, but not limited to their license, stage of re-licensure, and any over-capacity waivers.
+PSF also employs the use of PKids (an electronic imaging system) to allow for a comprehensive view of each Partner Family.
+From the time an inquiry is made, a Partner Family file is created in PKids which stores the documents associated with their family to include, but not limited to their license, stage of re-licensure, and any over-capacity waivers.